 While this comes as a helpful PDF, therapists will likely find this a very useful step to work through with your client.
 Being able to answer any questions will be helpful as your client moves to the next stage; filling out a worksheet with cognitive distortions that they can identify.

 Three columns, as shown below, provide some structure for a guided awareness intervention that will ideally take place for at least 5 minutes daily over a week.
+The full exercise can be found in our Positive Psychology Toolkit.

 |Try to identify and/or label the emotion that’s present in the moment.
 Is it fear?
 Unhappiness?
 Embarrassment?